Cross Connection Control Program

 - Cancellations must be made in writing by mail or email within 5 days of the course to:

 Please note that all refunds will be issued minus a $25.00 cancellation fee.

 Orientation / Certified Testers

-For those testers who wish to test in our water service area and have not been certified by the City of Raleigh, you will be required to attend one of six orientation sessions that we will be conducting in 2014.
+If you wish to test in our water service area, you must be certified by one of our approved schools and attend one of the seven orientation sessions that will be conducted in 2015.
 Acceptance of your test reports cannot be made until you have successfully attended an orientation session and completed all paperwork to verify your certification.

 *The cost of orientation registration is included in the cost of the City of Raleigh's Cross Connection Certification and Recertification classes.